Meek Mill Explains Why He Came For Drake:

-It's been three years since Meek Mill first came for Drake on social media, for allegedly not writing his own lyrics, the one-time beau of Nicki Minaj has revealed why he made that public accusation in the first place.
+Three years after Meek Mill came for Drake on social media for allegedly not writing his own raps, the one-time beau of Nicki Minaj has revealed why he made that public declaration in the first place.

-In 2015, Mill set the Twitterverse on fire with a reply to a fan who claimed Drake was superior.
+In 2015, Mill set the Twittersphere on fire with a reply to a fan who claimed Drake was superior.

 "Stop comparing me to Drake," Mill wrote on Twitter in 2015.
 "He don't write his own raps!
 That's why he ain't tweet my album because we found out!"

 Mill's 2015 accusation that Drake hired a ghostwriter to pen a verse on Mill's album led to an all-out feud between the stars, with producers, other musicians, and fans taking sides on the social media platform.
-Away of Twitter, Drake replied to the ghostwriting accusation with the release of the song "Charged Up," widely considered a Mill-targeted diss track.
+Outside of the Twittersphere, Drake replied to the ghostwriting accusation with the release of the song "Charged Up," widely considered a Mill-targeted diss track.

 Advertisement